 Conjunctivitis, or preferably known as pink eye, is a medical condition that involves the inflammation of the conjunctiva, a type of membrane that covers the front part of the eyeball and also lines the eyelids.
 Affected dogs often have reddened and swollen eyelids accompanied by abnormal stringy drainage which could cause a great deal of discomfort.

 Causes of conjunctivitis

-Similar to other common dog eye problems, conjunctivitis requires an immediate medical attention as delayed treatment could result in permanent damage to the cornea and surrounding ocular tissues.
-First aid measures involve the removal of irritant from the eyes using sterile saline eye washes as well as soothing the affected areas with analgesics.
+Similar to other common dog eye problems, conjunctivitis requires immediate medical attention as delayed treatment could result in permanent damage to the cornea and surrounding ocular tissues.
+First-aid measures involve the removal of irritants from the eyes using sterile saline eye washes as well as soothing the affected areas with analgesics.